LinuxHari/react-redux-meta-bank/README.md

 ## Front-End

-I have used `Redux` for state management.
+I have used `Redux Toolkit` for state management.

 `React-router` is used for routing between pages without sending request to front-end.